by Texas Homesteader

 First ask family members to save their empties for you.
 They’ll be happy to do it and it’s an easy and inexpensive way to repurpose.

-If you can’t do that and you find like us that you must purchase a bottle – buy something you know you’ll use anyway so you’re not plunking down your money on an empty bottle!
+If no one has a used spray bottle and you find like us that you must purchase one – buy something you know you’ll use anyway in a spray bottle.
+A Two-Fer win since you’re not plunking down your money on an empty bottle!

 Other Frugal Tips